szabogabor91/gimlet-website/src/gimlet-cli/getting-started.md

 ## Next steps

-There are a few paths you can take:
+There are a couple of paths you can take:

 - If you are new to Kubernetes, follow this guide: <br />
   [Deploy your app to Kubernetes without the boilerplate](/gimlet-cli/deploy-your-app-to-kubernetes-without-the-boilerplate)